Whismirk/AutoBan/README.md

 ### Usage

 - If you don't have a dev app yet, create one on https://discord.com/developers/applications/.
 - Create a bot for your app.
+Save its token for later.
 - Grant priviliged gateway intents to your newly made bot (just tick the options).
-- Copy the bot's token and save it for later.
 - Invite the bot on your server, with appropriate permissions (namely, read and ban).

 Next :